-- Alarm which only switches on the warning lamp and diagnostics lamp. - Alarm which switches on the warning lamp and diagnostics lamp and reduces torque if this function is activated (70% of fuel quantity).
-A fault code is generated in the control unit. - Alarm which switches on the warning lamp and diagnostics lamp.
-The engine is switched off if engine shutdown is activated.
-If the override function is activated, only torque reduction takes place when this function is activated.
+- Alarm which only switches on the warning lamp and diagnostics lamp. - Alarm which switches on the warning lamp and diagnostics lamp as well as torque reduction if this function is activated (70% of fuel quantity).

 A fault code is generated in the control unit.